Vangasrinivas13/PollHub-Frontend/README.md

-# PollHub Frontend
+# Online Voting System - Frontend

-A modern React.js frontend for the PollHub online voting system with real-time updates, comprehensive analytics, and responsive design.
+A modern React.js frontend for the Online Voting System with real-time updates, comprehensive analytics, and responsive design.

 ## 🚀 Features